Final Fantasy Tactics Advance: Gameplay

 Final Fantasy Tactics Advance is a tactical role-playing game in which players take on the role of Marche Radiuju, a young boy transported to the world of Ivalice who searches for a way home; to fulfil his quest, he takes command of a clan fighting for prominence in Ivalice.
 Game progress is driven by missions, which are split into different types; standard combat missions often tied to the story, non-combat missions players sent a unit on, and "Encounter" missions that revolve around fights with rival clans.
 The player can bring special items on mission to influence what happens, with some missions requiring specific items.
 As the player progresses, they can use items rewarded after some missions to create new areas of the Ivalice map, with some types of positioning rewarding players with more items.

 Combat uses a turn-based tactical system, with player units placed on a grid-based map viewed from an overhead isometric perspective with maps having different terrain types; each unit has a turn in which to move and act.
 Units have health points (HP) and magic points (MP), with MP starting at zero and regenerating with each turn.
 MP are used to perform magic abilities, with more powerful spells costing more MP.
 When a Unit's HP is depleted, they are knocked out.
 Units can move and attack within a set range, wait to skip their turn, or perform a non-combat action.
-Attacks come with a persentage chance, showing how likely it is to connect.
+Attacks come with a percentage chance, showing how likely it is to connect.
 There are also status ailments which can impact units, such as blinding them to lower accuracy or silencing magic users.
 Characters earn experience points from performing actions in combat, which allows them to be strengthened.